jmeiracorbal/pdpe/README.md

 [![Build and Publish](https://github.com/jmeiracorbal/pdpe/actions/workflows/publish-docker-image.yml/badge.svg)](https://github.com/jmeiracorbal/pdpe/actions/workflows/publish-docker-image.yml)
 [![License: MPL-2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-PDPE (PHP Docker Portable Environment) is as a starter kit to work in PHP application environment in Apache, created to allow multiple application to run in a single container.
+ This project is as a starter kit to work in PHP application environment in Apache, created to allow multiple application to run in a single container.

 > The PHP version supported for this project is stablished on php 8.3.